Redesigned 2021 Chevrolet Tahoe and Suburban gain size, screens

 2021 Chevrolet Suburban

 Most Tahoe and Suburbans will leave dealer lots with the Silverado's 355-horsepower 5.3-liter V-8, though a 6.2-liter V-8 with 420 hp is standard on the glitzy High Country model.
-Both engines feature cylinder deactivation that can shut down up to all eight cylinders (while coasting) in a bid to conserve fuel and there's an automatic start-stop system.
+Both engines feature cylinder deactivation that can shut down up to all eight cylinders (while coasting) to conserve fuel and there's an automatic start-stop system.

 There's no hybrid, no plug-in hybrid, and no electric powertrains, but there is a 3.0-liter turbodiesel inline-6 on the menu, with 277 hp and 460 lb-ft of torque.
 It will be the most efficient model and the turbodiesel will be available in every trim except the Z71.